The Story (continued)

 The first image of Lolita's youthful figure is impossible to forget - she wears a two-piece skimpy, flower-patterned bikini, and she sports heart-shaped sunglasses and a broad-brimmed, feathered straw hat while sunning herself on a blanket laid on the lawn.
 Charlotte continues babbling, oblivious to Humbert's smitten, bedazzled look and immediate infatuation:

 My yellow roses.
-My - daughter....I could offer you a comfortable home, a sunny garden, a congenial atmosphere, my cherry pies.
+My - daughter....I can offer you a comfortable home, a sunny garden, a congenial atmosphere, my cherry pies.

 Humbert quickly reconsiders her offer to rent a room for "something nominal, let's say, uh, two hundred a month...including meals, and uh, late snacks, etcetera...uh, you couldn't find better value in West Ramsdale."
 Charlotte is curious about what clinched the deal for him to move into the house: "What was the decisive factor?
 Uh, my garden?"
 Avoiding the truth, Humbert replies, tongue-in-cheek with a clever double entendre: "I think it was your cherry pies!"
 The scene ends on another long stare from Lolita.